naninovel/docs/docs/guide/configuration.md

 Visual Editor Page Length | 1000 | How many script lines should be rendered per visual editor page.
 Custom Style Sheet | Null | Allows modifying the default style of the visual editor.
 Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
-External Loader | Naninovel/Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
+External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
 Enable Navigator | True | Whether to initializte script navigator to browse available naninovel scripts.
 Show Navigator On Init | False | Whether to show naninovel script navigator when script manager is initialized.
 Navigator Sort Order | 900 | UI sort order of the script navigator.